 Form search groups.
 Research shows that many retired persons get involved with this activity.
 However, there are no age limitations.
 It’s fun for the family, men’s, women’s and youth groups.
 Encourage your congregation to invite neighbors, friends and family to join search groups.
 Integrate prayer, Bible study and fellowship where appropriate.
 Obviously, respect those who may be uncomfortable with these practices.

 Social, fun, cheap.
 Geocaching is sure to take you places you might never have gone.
-While out, make some connections (just beware of the muggles).
+While out, make some connections.
 The Rev. John Bunn, a retired pastor from the North Carolina Annual Conference, and his wife, Dorothy, are avid geocachers.
 “It’s becoming more and more popular,” Bunn said.
 “It’s a great way to reach out to others.”
-(Florida United Methodist News Service.)
+(Florida Annual Conference news)